cltc-berkeley/c3ec/markdown/LRO/3-Additional_Cybersecurity_Best_Practices.md

 The most likely cybersecurity risk while travelling is an increased chance of device loss or theft.
 Therefore, at a basic level, employees should only travel with devices that utilize strong full-disk or device-level encryption so that in the event of loss, an attacker will have a difficult time accessing the information.

 Some organizations provide staff with special "travel" devices that have limited capabilities.
 While this can limit an organization's exposure to risk, configuring devices for travel and wiping them after travel can be time consuming.
 An organization should always consider what work the employee will need to do while travelling: will they need access to sensitive data, and is that data stored on their device?
 How regularly will they need to email and communicate with their team?
 In general, organizations should not travel with devices that hold sensitive information, as loss or theft of these devices could have an outsized impact on an organization.
-If an employee has limited needs while traveling, like basic access to email, organizations can minimize risk by limiting the number of devices an employees can takes with them (for example, allowing them to take only a phone, as opposed to a phone and a laptop).
+If an employee has limited needs while traveling, like basic access to email, organizations can minimize risk by limiting the number of devices an employee can take with them (for example, allowing them to take only a phone, as opposed to a phone and a laptop).

 Below is a summary of policies to help employees keep their devices safe while travelling: